TITLE 77: PUBLIC HEALTH

 5) No one person may hold the positions of both home health agency administrator and agency supervisor.

-6) If the licensed home health agency also is licensed as a home nursing agency, the agency supervisor may supervise the provision of skilled nursing services in the home nursing agency only if there are equally qualified individuals available in each licensed component of the organization to act in his or her absence.
+6) If the licensed home health agency is also licensed as a home nursing agency, the agency supervisor may supervise the provision of skilled nursing services in the home nursing agency only if there are equally qualified individuals available in each licensed component of the organization to act in his or her absence.

-f) Agency Supervisor Responsibilities − Home Health Agency
+e) Agency Supervisor Responsibilities − Home Health Agency

 1) The entire clinical program shall be under the direction of the agency supervisor.
 The agency shall organize the personnel and clinical activities of the home health agency so that safe and adequate care will be provided to the patient.